2.1.11. Beacon detect engine

 Disabling these options increases detection sensitivity and may require adding domains to the ignore destinations list.

-2.1.10.1.3.
-How does the Beacon Detect engine work in the GCenter?
+2.1.11.1.3.
+How does the Beacon detect engine work in the GCenter?

 The engine:

-2.1.10.1.3.1.
-Beacon Detect engine input data
+2.1.11.1.3.1.
+Beacon detect engine input data

-HTTP or HTTPS sessions (or events) reconstructed by the GCap are regularly sent to the Beacon Detect engine, which then performs statistical analyzes.
+HTTP or HTTPS sessions (or events) reconstructed by the GCap are regularly sent to the Beacon detect engine, which then performs statistical analyzes.

 Depending on the configuration used, DNS queries reconstructed by the GCap can also be exploited.